-- 1. Fill in the blanks: - a. of the nail can be done manually as well as using Electric Nail Files.

-- b.
-The Main control is used to adjust the . - c.
-Sanding Band is also called the Sanding . - d.
-Fine shaping tool It is used for smoothing or polishing hard to reach areas of the nail such as the - e. , , , and fabric bits are one-use items and must be discarded after use. - f.
-Move the electric file in across the nail when working - g.
-Leave the free edges of the nail , thin and with a . - h.
+a. of the nail can be done manually as well as using Electric Nail Files. b.
+The Main control is used to adjust the c.
+Sanding Band is also called the Sanding d.
+Fine shaping tool - It is used for smoothing or polishing hard to reach areas of the nail such as the · e. items and must be discarded after use. f.
+Move the electric file inacross the nail when working g.
+Leave the free edges of the nail, thin and with a h.
 Do remember to apply a before using coloured nail varnish.
 This will help prevent staining and yellowing of the nails